topherCantrell/computerarcheology/content/Arcade/Phoenix/Code.md

 0596: FF FF

-; Table for the game levels.
+; Table for the global level data, over game levels.
 ; Bit0 - bit3 of $43B8 is the table index.
-; (This call will be done two times.
-Once before and once after the 'spiral fill', why ?)
+; Data will be fetched two times.
+Once before and once after the 'spiral fill' animation.
 T0598:
 0598: A8 A8     ;init values for 1st alien wave (pointer to $05A8, $05A8)
 059A: C0 C0     ;init values for 2st alien wave (pointer to $05C0, $05C0)